Seeed-Studio/wiki-documents/docs/Contribution/Home_Assistant/Home_Assistant_Topic.md

 <br />

 We are honored to present our endeavors on Home Assistant Platform.
-Hence, in this wiki, you will find the products related to the Home Assistant and tons of projects base on it to achieve high-privacy, versatilited, sustainable home automation.
+Hence, in this wiki, you will find the products related to the Home Assistant and tons of projects base on it to achieve high-privacy, versatile, sustainable home automation.

 ## Table of Contents